Gonzales County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the single most important piece of information you need right now.
-You have only 15 days from the date of your DUI arrest to request an ALR hearing.
-This deadline is strict, and missing it will result in an automatic suspension of your driver's license.
+This is the most critical piece of information: You have only 15 days from the date of your DUI arrest to request an ALR hearing.
+This deadline is strictly enforced, and failing to request a hearing within this timeframe will result in the automatic suspension of your Texas driver's license.
+There are no exceptions for late requests.

-Where to Request: You need to request the hearing from the Texas Department of Public Safety (DPS).
+• Where to Request: You must request the ALR hearing directly from the Texas Department of Public Safety (DPS).

-- Online: The fastest and recommended method is to use the Texas DPS online portal.
-Search for "Texas DPS ALR Hearing Request" on the DPS website (www.dps.texas.gov).
+• Online: The fastest and most reliable method is to use the Texas DPS online portal.
+Search the Texas DPS website (www.dps.texas.gov) for "Texas DPS ALR Hearing Request" to find the appropriate link.

-- Phone: You can call the Texas DPS at the number provided on your temporary driving permit or search for the ALR hearing request phone number on the DPS website.
-Be prepared to provide your driver's license number and other information related to your arrest.
+• Phone: You can call the Texas DPS at the phone number provided on your temporary driving permit.
+Alternatively, search for the ALR hearing request phone number on the DPS website.
+Have your driver's license number and information about your arrest readily available.

-- Mail: You can send a written request to the address provided on your temporary driving permit or found on the DPS website.
+• Mail: You can submit a written request to the address listed on your temporary driving permit or on the DPS website.
 However, mailing carries the risk of the request arriving late.
-If you choose to mail, send it certified mail with return receipt requested to ensure proof of timely submission.
+If you choose to mail your request, send it via certified mail with return receipt requested to ensure you have proof of timely submission.
 The address will be specific to ALR hearing requests.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-You will receive a notice from the DPS confirming the suspension and its effective date.
-Once suspended, you will be unable to legally drive in Texas until the suspension period ends and you meet the reinstatement requirements.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your Texas driver's license will be automatically suspended.
+The DPS will send you a notice confirming the suspension and specifying its effective date.
+Once suspended, you will be prohibited from legally driving in Texas until the suspension period ends and you fulfill all reinstatement requirements.

 Automatic License Suspension

-Your license is subject to automatic suspension based on the circumstances of your arrest.
+Following a DUI arrest in Gonzales County, your license is subject to automatic suspension based on the circumstances of the arrest.

 If You Took the Breath/Blood Test and Failed

-- Refusal Penalty: Refusing to take a breath or blood test carries a harsher penalty than failing the test.
-If you refused testing, your license will be suspended for 180 days to 2 years for a first offense.
+• Refusal Penalty: Refusing to submit to a breath or blood test carries a more severe penalty than failing the test in Texas.
+If you refused testing, your driver's license will be suspended for a period ranging from 180 days to 2 years for a first-time offense.

-- Implied Consent Law in Texas: Texas operates under an "implied consent" law.
-This means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully requested by a law enforcement officer.
+• Implied Consent Law in Texas: Texas operates under an "implied consent" law, as outlined in the Texas Transportation Code.
+This law states that by operating a motor vehicle on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully requested by a law enforcement officer.
 Refusal to comply with this request results in an administrative license suspension, as described above.

 The ALR/Administrative Hearing